pedroasmsantos/eShopOnContainers-adapted/README.md

-# event-driven-microservices-monitoring-solution
+# Event-driven Microservices Monitoring Solution

 This repository showcases a project developed under the scope of a master thesis on Software Engineering.
 It intends to present a solution for attaining visibility and control over the business processes that span across multiple microservices on an event-driven microservices ecosystem.
+For this purpose, the project eShopOnContainers will be used and modified as suitable for the solution.